ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 3. Select the amount of space that you need and the payment method.
 4. Click **Continue**.
 5. Enter any **Promo Code** that you have, and click **Recalculate**.
 The Charges for this order and Order Review fields are completed by default.
-6. Check the **I have read the Master Service Agreement and agree to the terms therein.** box and click **Place Order**.
+6. Check the **I have read the Master Service Agreement and agree to the terms therein** box and click **Place Order**.
 Your snapshot space is provisioned in a few minutes.

 ## Determining how much snapshot space to order